Kavanaugh fate hangs in balance, with 3 swing-vote senators 'trying to get to yes,' source says

 Those senators -- Arizona Republican Jeff Flake, West Virginia Democrat Joe Manchin, Alaska Republican Lisa Murkowski, and Maine Republican Susan Collins -- haven't yet publicly tipped their hand, but there were indications late Thursday that at least some of them would support Kavanaugh.

-But in an unexpected twist, Sen. Steve Daines, R-Mont., announced he's going to attend his daughter's wedding back home in Montana on Saturday -- meaning that even though he supports Kavanaugh, he would be unavailable to vote for his confirmation, which is scheduled to be taken up that evening.
+In an unexpected, almost movie-like twist, Sen. Steve Daines, R-Mont., announced he's going to attend his daughter's wedding back home in Montana on Saturday -- meaning that even though he supports Kavanaugh, he would be unavailable to vote for his confirmation, which is scheduled to be taken up that evening.

 Because Senate Majority Leader Mitch McConnell, R-Ky., started the clock Thursday evening, Republicans cannot delay that vote unless they secure the consent of all 100 senators.
-(Only 50 affirmative votes are needed for Friday morning's procedural vote to invoke cloture, meaning to formally end debate and move forward to Saturday's final vote.)
+(50 affirmative votes are needed for Friday morning's procedural vote to invoke cloture, meaning to formally end debate and move forward to Saturday's final vote.)

 Daines didn't seem to think his absence would affect the final vote, even though Republicans hold a narrow 51-49 majority in the Senate.
 He told The Associated Press on Thursday that two things are going to happen this weekend: There's going to be a new Supreme Court justice, and Daines is going to walk his daughter down the aisle.